rtotheb2000/macOS-ThinkPad-T480s-catalina/README.md

 This repository is a working progress of the clover folder used to install catalina beta on a Lenovo ThinkPad T480s.
 I started with https://github.com/linusyang92/macOS-ThinkPad-T480s and realised that an update to catalina beta results in a kernel panic.
 After some testing I found that the VirtualSMC.kext prevents the installation.
 So this clover folder excludes this file.

+I AM RUNNING BETA 5 ATM.
+BLUETOOTH DOES NOT CONNECT BUT THE ISSUE DOES ALSO APPEAR ON MY MACBOOK AIR SO IT IS NOT SPECIFIC TO HACKINTOSH.
+IF YOU ARE DEPENDENT ON BLUETOOTH, STAY WITH BETA 4.

 ## Used Hardware Configuration

 - Lenovo ThinkPad T480s (20L8S02D00)